 - What capabilities and resources are required and how will we deploy them?
 Just like any other project, innovation needs support and resources from leadership.
 You also have be clear in the capabilities you have, and ones you don’t, that need to be had in order to execute.

 - What has to be true for this idea to work?
 This question is about looking to the future and thinking backwards through all the things that need to be true for the project to work.
-It’s about anticipating all the things that have to go right, from marketing to sales, to operations, to customer service; everything.
+It’s about anticipating all the things that have to go right, from marketing to the use of sales territory map software systems, to operations, to customer service; everything.

 - How will our customers lives change?
 This question is about the value that you deliver and how to visualize how that actually plays out in the customers lives.